 Diagnosing mental retardation, on the other hand, is a longer and more involved process.
-Social and learning problems are often caught by teachers who recommend for the child to see a specialist, and this is where intelligence levels and adaptive skills are tested.
+Social and learning problems are often caught by teachers who recommend the child see a specialist, and this is where intelligence levels and adaptive skills are tested.
 Mental retardation can be severe enough to be considered a disability, mainly because it can interfere with a person's ability to engage in simple daily tasks.
 Doctors must evaluate the child and determine where his or her intellectual level falls.
 From that point, they must determine which adaptive skills are delayed or missing.
 The causes of mental retardation may also play a role in diagnosis.

 When a diagnosis has been made, the goal switches to creating a plan to help improve the child's daily functioning.
 A comprehensive support plan is created by the primary care physician and specialist.
 Human development and education activities help with physical development, and learning through specially designed activities, such as problem-solving exercises, helps with cognitive development.
 Part of the support plan will also contain activities that teach how to function on a daily basis, such as practicing hygiene, cooking, and cleaning.
 As the patient gets older, the plan will grow to include community and employment activities to prepare the person for life as an adult in the world.